symbol/symbol-docs/source/contribute/contributing.rst

 Follow these guidelines for contributing to NEM projects, achieving the best quality with the less effort.

-.. note:: If you want to contribute to a existent project, read as well the CONTRIBUTING.md file of its repository.
+.. note:: If you want to contribute to an existent project, read as well the CONTRIBUTING.md file that you will find at the root-level folder of the project.

 ***
 SDK